fordc5/PrisonersDilemmaCSWorkshop/README.md

 i) If you already have a GitHub account and git installed, great!
 (Go ahead and skip to Step One) If not, follow along below.

-ii) In the upper right of this page you should see a login button.
+ii) In the upper right of this page you should see a **Sign up** button.
 Select that.

-iii) Select 'Create a new account' on this next page..
+iii) Enter in the various details...

-iv)
+iv) Once you are finished come back to this page.

 v) Now open up your terminal.
 We are going to install git if you do not already have it.
 (On a mac you can check what version of git you have installed by running **git --version**)